-South Africa tries to contain "Afrophobia" fallout as riots upstage showpiece summit
+South Africa tries to contain 'Afrophobia' fallout as riots upstage showpiece summit

 Police had also made 423 arrests.
 Asked about the victims’ nationalities, he said that “has been taken to the pathologist.”

-Threats of reprisals in Nigeria on Wednesday forced Pretoria to shut its embassy and consulate there, its foreign minister said, and South African companies MTN, and Shoprite closed stores in the country after retaliatory attacks.
+Threats of reprisals in Nigeria on Wednesday forced Pretoria to shut its embassy and consulate there, its foreign minister said, and South African companies MTN (MTNJ.J), (MTNN.LG) and Shoprite (SHPJ.J) closed stores in the country after retaliatory attacks.

 In Democratic Republic of Congo’s second city Lubumbashi, residents protested outside the South African consulate and a South African-owned shop was looted, witnesses told Reuters on Thursday.